autorope/donkeydocs/docs/parts/stop_sign_detection.md

 ## Accuracy

 Since SSD [is not good at detecting small objects](https://medium.com/@jonathan_hui/what-do-we-learn-from-single-shot-object-detectors-ssd-yolo-fpn-focal-loss-3888677c5f4d), the accuracy of detecting the stop sign from far away may not be good.
 There are some ways that we can make enhancement but this is out of the scope of this part.

+### Getting this to work without the Coral Edge TPU
+There is an [issue in the Github](https://github.com/autorope/donkeycar/issues/953) for making this work without the Coral Edge TPU.
+If you get this working please submit a pull request.